3 Hours: The Rise and Fall of Ancient Babylon: Sleep Stories to Fall Asleep To

 Sleep stories build the framework.
 These books fill in the detail:

-- Babylon: Mesopotamia and the Birth of Civilization by Paul Kriwaczek — the most accessible one-volume history of Babylonian civilization.
+- Babylon: Mesopotamia and the Birth of Civilization by Paul Kriwaczek.
+The most accessible single-volume history of Babylonian civilization, tracing the whole arc from the first cities to the fall.

-- The Epic of Gilgamesh translated by Andrew George — the story that Babylon preserved and passed on.
-The oldest adventure narrative in human history.
+- The Epic of Gilgamesh translated by Andrew George.
+The story that Babylon preserved and passed on, the oldest adventure narrative in human history, in the standard modern translation.

 Books You Might Like